Chuck Barnes tries to invoke United Airlines’ low fare guarantee. But it doesn’t quite work the way he hoped it would. Is he out of luck?

 If you weren’t getting anywhere by phone, you could have contacted someone higher up at United.
 Here are a few executives.

-I asked United to review your claim.
+My advocacy team and I asked United to review your claim.
 An airline representative contacted you, apologized for your experience and offered you a voucher for $150, which you accepted.